podusowski/lum/README.md

 Limitations and future plans
 ----------------------------
 - Only single multithreading synchronization primitive is supported right now - a mutex.
+It can't test for example lock-free algorithms, nor ones using `std::conditional_variable` or other primitives.
-- `lum` works only with a single mutex.
+- ~~`lum` works only with a single mutex.~~
+- It does simple permutations of threads that are allowed to take the ownership of the mutexes.
+This potentially can lead to deadlocks.
 - It's VERY intrusive right now.
 Not only you have to swap `std::mutex` with `lum::mutex`, ~~but it also has additional constructor parameter~~.
 There are couple of ways to solve it though.